dengking/software-engineering/docs/2Development/Configuration-management/git/Pro-Git/3-Git-Branching/3.1-Branches-in-a-Nutshell/index.md

 A branch in Git is simply a lightweight movable pointer to one of these **commits**.
 The default branch name in Git is `master`.
 As you start making commits, you’re given a `master` branch that points to the last commit you made.
 Every time you commit, the `master` branch pointer moves forward automatically.

-> NOTE: The “master” branch in Git is not a special branch.
+> The “master” branch in Git is not a special branch.
 It is exactly like any other branch.
 The only reason nearly every repository has one is that the `git init` command creates it by default and most people don’t bother to change it.

 ![A branch and its commit history.](https://git-scm.com/book/en/v2/images/branch-and-history.png)